Henry Cavill biography

 In 2011 it was announced that Henry won the role of Superman in the highly-anticipated Man of Steel , directed by Zack Snyder.
 When the film opened in 2013, it earned over $100,000 during its opening weekend.

 He then starred in The Man from U.N.C.L.E.
 (2015) alongside Armie Hammer.
-Most recently, he reprised his role as Clark Kent/Superman in Batman v Superman: Dawn of Justice (2016) and in Justice League (2017), he played an all-new character, August Walker, in Mission: Impossible - Fallout (2018).
+After reprising his role as Clark Kent/Superman in Batman v Superman: Dawn of Justice (2016) and in Justice League (2017), he played an all-new character, August Walker, in Mission: Impossible - Fallout (2018).